NateAGeek/MyObsidianMind/Computer Science/Languages/Rust/Resources and Books/The Rust Programming Language (Rust 2018)/Understanding Ownership.md

 # Clone & Copy
 In context of Ownership the Clone and Copy are important structure implementations built into the [Rust std].
 Deriving these implementations onto a structure allows the implementer to state how data should be copy or cloned.

 Copying data is a implicit bit wise operation, that direct bit copy of the underlying structure.
-Also note that if Copy is derived, then Clone must also due to Clone being a supertrait to Copy.
+Also note that if Copy is derived, then Clone must also due to Clone being a super trait to Copy.
 ```rust
 #[derive(Debug, Copy, Clone)] //Need to have clone too, since Clone is a supertrait of Copy
 struct Foo {